Tran-T-Le/CSCI115-Team-3-Sorta-Fast-Sorta-Slow_Project/README.md

 ## Project Overview
 - This project studies how the theoretical time complexity of sorting algorithms compares to actual measured runtime.

+- When the program runs, it will ask for the user's input size of the array:
+  - 100
+  - 1000
+  - 10000
+  - 100,000
+  - 500,000
+  - 1,000,000
+- The program will ask for the user's input for the cases:
+  - Best case — already sorted array
+  - Average case — random values in range [0, n-1]
+  - Worst case — reverse sorted array
+  - Random large values — random 7-digit values
+  - One very large value — mostly small values with one outlier

 ---